Venom-0ff/Auto_Hide_HUD/README.md

 [![Auto Hide HUD demo](https://img.youtube.com/vi/-D__XKbmtaQ/0.jpg)](https://youtu.be/-D__XKbmtaQ)

 ## Changelog
+  - v1.33
+    - Fixed the desktop selection not affecting apps that are set to auto-hide on timer.
   - v1.32
     - Fixed the bug from 1.31 where apps set to timer-based hiding were starting to hide before pressing the Save button.
   - v1.31